 At the release of ARENA, Harrison B was generating serious buzz as an independent artist, and caught the attention of producers at NBC’s “The Voice.”

 “While it was an off-and-on year-long commitment, it was a great opportunity, and quite the experience.”

 A true road warrior, the multi-talented entertainer has paid his dues from the ground up.
-Beginning in bars and coffee shops, and building to opening for nationally renowned acts, at festivals, and universities, his following steadily grew.
-All together he has toured consistently for over six years.
-With this knack for catering to all diverse audiences and settings, he’s played stages canvassing all corners of North America.
+Beginning in bars and coffee shops, and building to opening for nationally renowned acts, performing at festivals, and universities..
+The following continues to steadily grow.
+All together Harrison B has toured consistently for over eight years, with a knack for catering to diverse audiences and settings canvassing all corners of North America.

 Poised to become a founding father of a new direction in music, Harrison B is a visionary who is opening doors for a most-welcomed modern genre, and a movement all its own.

 “Tennessee native Harrison B weaves conflicting influences into a semblance of new reggae and progressive American soul.”

 “THIS KID IS THE REAL DEAL !
 LOVE LOVE LOVE!”

 Blending Alt-Rock and Indie, Soul, Blues, & Hip-Hop, this album engages the listener on a track-by-track basis and refuses to sit idly in a box.
 Authentic & anthem filled, ARENA's blend of the Old South and the Modern World bleeds out the speakers as an honest voice who has lived what is spoken.
 From driving rhythm, deep synths, and Classic Rock era guitar leads, ARENA demands your attention.

 “You’ve got some stellar songs and they’ve got a lot of depth to them.
 You’ve gotten me into liking hip-hop music”